Working from home and piece work

 Pros and cons of teleworking

 Benefits may include:

-- more flexibility about the hours you work, allowing you to meet commitments at home, like childcare
+- more flexibility about the hours you work that allow you to meet commitments at home like childcare

 - freeing up time and money that might be spent travelling

 Drawbacks may include:

 - your employer may insist that you are available at home during normal working hours so you may lose some of the flexibility which working from home can give